sarahrobichaud/sarahrobichaud/README.md

 - 📚 Studying software development.
 - ⚡ Always eager to learn how things work and improve my skills.
 ## I love working with
-- 💖 Windows - Linux
-- 💖 TypeScript - C# - Java
+- 💖 TypeScript - C#